rupanjanam/demo_landingzone/README.md

+## Introduction
+This repository and its contents is meant for learning how we can use Microsoft well-architected framework to create a landing-zone.
+The skills required to use this repository are:
+- A basic understanding of DevOps
+- Git flow and Git commands
+- Some familiarity with languages such as Terraform, Az CLI commands
+- Azure Resource Manager

+Tools and Technologies required:
+- An Azure Subscription with Owner permission
+- A PC/laptop/Virtual Machine with atleast 16 GB of RAM (Windows) Or A Macbook Or a Linux/Ubuntu machine
+- (Optional) To deploy Level 1 ESLZ, Global Administrator permission will be required on the Azure AD Tenant hosting the Subscription in use.

 ## What is an Enterprise scale Azure Landing zone?
 An Enterprise scale landing zone is an Azure environment which is created to quickly onboard applications.
 A landing zone can be broadly categorized as follows: Platform landing zone and Application landing zone.